 First, you have 15 days from the date of arrest or hospital contact with the police officer to request the hearing.
 If you or your lawyer do not request it, your license will be suspended on the 40 th day after arrest.
 Even if the officer does not discuss it with you or if you get no paperwork regarding suspension, get to a lawyer right away in order to address this issue, or you will probably lose your license.

-Many States such as Texas have "implied consent" laws, meaning that when you obtain a drivers license you contractually agree to provide a specimen of breath or blood at an officer's request when that request is made according to the laws set out above.
+Many states such as Texas have "implied consent" laws, meaning that when you obtain a driver's license you contractually agree to provide a specimen of breath or blood at an officer's request when that request is made according to the laws set out above.
 If the Department's prosecutors can prove that the arrestee refused or failed a breath test or blood test when properly requested and after a legal arrest, the administrative judge will authorize the Department to suspend the license for the statutory period.

 However, these hearings are important for other reasons as well.
 The defendant has the right to subpoena the police officer to the hearing, and he essentially can take his deposition under oath.
 It is more than a discovery proceeding because by the time this hearing is held the Department must provide copies of all the paperwork supporting the DWI arrest.
-This is information which also is in the District Attorney's file in the criminal case.
+This is information that is also in the District Attorney's file in the criminal case.
 Of course, there is also the possibility that the defendant will win the hearing, and there will be no license suspension.
 The Department does not win all of its cases, especially in San Antonio.

 If the defendant loses the hearing, the following suspensions will be authorized by the administrative judge:

 |Adult - DWI 2nd||1-2 Years|